Gaurav-Kanse/Gaurav-Kanse/README.md

        "wait what did I just push"
                    ↓
                  ERROR

 > relationship_with_linux

-Linux: You can do whatever you want.
+inux: You can do whatever you want.
 Me: Really?
 Linux: Yes.
 Me: Can I automate this?